SheheryarRamzan/Rod-Cutting-Dynamic-Programming/README.md

 Customization: The solution can be tailored to accommodate specific market conditions and preferences, providing flexibility for different regions and property types.

 The "House Price Land Size Compartmentalization" project streamlines the valuation of properties, empowering stakeholders to make well-informed decisions and maximize their investments.
-By leveraging dynamic programming techniques and Python implementation, the application offers an efficient and data-driven approach to address compartmentalization challenges in the real estate domain
+By leveraging dynamic programming techniques and Python implementation, the application offers an efficient and data-driven approach to address compartmentalization challenges in the real estate domain.

+1. C++ File is in The Submission Folder
+2. C++ File is in The Submission Folder
+3. C++ File is in The Submission Folder
+4. Not applicable.
+Space complexity is O(n) and cannot be optimized further.
+Because before computing every result we need to know all the smaller results.
+5. Time complexity of a bottom-up iterative algorithm: Takes linear time to solve for each value of n, so total time complexity is θ(n2
+).
+The analysis of the bottom-up code is simple.
+We are using nested loops; the first loop is iterating from j=1 to size and the second loop is iterating from i=0 to j (j ranging from 1 to n).
+So, it will result in Θ(n2 ) time.
+6. All requirements are met!
+The code is generic too.